 Formerly called Exploration Mission-1, this uncrewed mission is an extensive test of the Space Launch System (SLS) and the Orion module.

-The mission was originally scheduled for 2020, although NASA is now hoping to conduct this test before the end of 2021.
 The SLS will take off from the Kennedy Space Centre in Florida, and once in space the Orion module will detach and travel to the Moon.
 Its orbit will take it 62 miles above the lunar surface before it continues 40,000 miles beyond the Moon.
 After a travel time of 20 to 25 days, the module will splash down in the Pacific Ocean near California.

-Planned for launch in late 2022, this will be a pioneering crewed spaceflight for the Artemis Program, taking humans further than they've ever been in space.
+This will be a pioneering crewed spaceflight for the Artemis Program, taking humans further than they've ever been in space.

 After being launched into space by the SLS rocket, the four-person crew will fly the Orion module 8889 km beyond the Moon, complete a lunar flyby and return to Earth.
 The mission will take between eight to ten days and collect valuable flight test data.